katsanoulis/BarrierTool/README.md

 This code implements theoretical results developed by the Haller Group at ETH Zurich.
-You may find details about the underlying algorithm as well as instructions on how to navigate through the Graphical User Interface(GUI) on the file MANUAL.pdf.
+You may find details about the underlying algorithm as well as instructions on how to navigate through the Graphical User Interface(GUI) on the file "MANUAL.pdf".

 -----------------------------------------------------------------------------